 Our friends over at Radical have an in-depth Gospel Tract that we’d encourage you to use and hand out to friends, family, or neighbors.

-We believe the entirety of the Bible to be the inerrant Word of God and as such, it is useful for teaching, rebuking, correcting, and training in righteousness (2 Timothy 3:16).
+We believe the entirety of the Bible to be the authoritative Word of God and as such, it is useful for teaching, rebuking, correcting, and training in righteousness (2 Timothy 3:16).

-We also believe that the Bible has been meticulously protected and transcribed faithfully by scribes and church leaders over the years.
+We also believe that the Bible has been meticulously protected and transcribed faithfully by scribes and church leaders over the years – guided by the Holy Spirit.
 Since it is God-breathed, we trust that God has protected His holy text – so that we will know all we need to know about God.

 If you don’t have a Bible, please stop by during a service and we will gladly give you one.
 If you can’t do that, we recommend using bible.com for further study and choosing the ESV translation.